-Figure 10.
-The C2 figurine fragment from Vela Spila
+Figure 11.
+The C2 figurine fragment from Vela Spila.
+Scale bar is 1 cm.

-5. Conclusions: From Origins to Imapct, From Superficial to Substantive
+5. Conclusions: From Origins to Impact, From Superficial to Substantive

 Palaeolithic ceramic materials and technologies were embedded in complex social and artistic contexts.
 These contexts offer a more rigorous platform for analysis and comparison than the final aesthetic character of a handful of iconographically recognisable and relatively complete ‘figurines,’ especially if we accept that some of these artefacts (e.g. the Pavlovian ceramics) were not made with the primary aim of being viewed because many never left the hearths in which they were fired (following Soffer et al. 1993).
 Rather than tracing exclusively the “origins” of this innovation, our research uncovers the impetuses for adopting this technology and the impact of the innovation.
 Our results suggest that ceramic craftspeople had unique impetuses for the production of ceramic artefacts at the two key locations discussed in this paper.
 At Pavlovian sites, the flexibility and freedom afforded by working with ceramics may have been appealing, especially in comparison to the established technologies of carving and engraving ivory, bone, and antler in manufacturing sequences that were both time and labour intensive, and which required a great deal of care to avoid mistakes that would have been temporally, materially, and, potentially, socially costly to correct.
 At Vela Spila, the technological innovation may have been the primary impetus for the first artistic explorations with representational art.
 In both contexts, it is particularly interesting that the ceramic material was never used to make functional vessels or pottery, suggesting there was either no perceived need for such material culture, and/or that these societies ascribed this material with strictly artistic meanings.